ipvm-wg/homestar/homestar-wasm/README.md

   * **WIT to IPLD Translation**:

-    Conversely, when a `list` of 2-element `tuples` is returned from a WIT function, it can be translated back into an `Ipld::Map` value.
+    Conversely, when a `list` of two-element `tuples` is returned from a WIT function, it can be translated back into an `Ipld::Map` value.

 **IPLD Schema Definitions**: